ns-hkato/kontent-translation-azure-translator-custom-element/README.md

 - The UI is only shown on the default language
 - Started or completed translations tell the editor when this occured in a friendly format (e.g. "5 minutes ago")

+## Quick testing

+If you're interested in trying this out without deploying it yourself, you can use `https://kontent-translation-connector-custom-element.netlify.com/`.
+This is the deployed version of the master branch in this repo. **This should only be used for quick testing as it is subject to change**

 ## Deploying

 First, fork this repo.
 You can use whatever build/deploy process you like.
 Netlify is a good option since you can easily connect it to your repo and do automatic builds if/when you modify the codebase.
 The main command to be aware of is `npm run build`.
 This will do a production build of the custom element.
 Once complete you can deploy the contents of the `dist` folder to anywhere you want.
 Keep in mind that Kentico Kontent requires that the URLs be publicly available and [served over HTTPS](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features#a-2--secure-hosting).